 Vitamin C is a water-soluble vitamin found mainly in fruit and vegetables.
 As vitamin C is water-soluble, it cannot be stored in the body so a regular intake is essential.

-How vitamin C works
+How vitamin C reduces knee pain

 How effective are vitamin C supplements for knee pain?